espeecat/blackboard-oslt-sso-testing/README.md

 Note that the version tested is not officially released but is available at:
 https://github.com/AllTheDucks/oslt-autosignon/tree/feature/ultra-support

-I have included the original Word document for reference as this explains how to the autosignon tool is set-up on Blackboard Learn.
+I have included the original Word document for reference as this explains how the autosignon tool is set-up on Blackboard Learn.